 Futura.
 Geometric type (therefore a very modern look) used extensively as a general-purpose font.

-Its Bauhaus style is good for a movie set in The Fifties and you want to show signage at a research laboratory or tables in a science textbook (even though it is considered more a font from The Thirties, where it may also be found, but more in the context of something high end, like a fine arts publication).
+Its Bauhaus style is good for a movie set in The Fifties or early-to-mid Sixties and you want to show signage at a research laboratory or tables in a science textbook (even though it is considered more a font from The Thirties, where it may also be found, but more in the context of something high end, like a fine arts publication).

 Gotham.
 Commissioned by GQ magazine to be geometrical and look "masculine, new, and fresh", though it was purportedly modeled after machine-cut signage from the mid twentieth century.
 Now associated with Barack Obama, whose campaigns made extensive use of it.
 Its use has explodedsince then; most amusingly, it is used in the new logo for DC Comics.

 Here is a page about some of the differences between Arial and Helvetica.
 This is a 20-question quiz for telling apart the two fonts, using well-known logos designed in Helvetica and converted to Arial.

 As a rule of thumb, if you're viewing this page on a Windows computer, it will by default be in Arial.
 If you are viewing it on a Mac, it is probably Helvetica.

 Univers.
 The Rival: Both were created the same year (1957) and are extremely legible.
 Univers has wider letter-spacing.